 You need belief to be a son of Abraham. -Galatians 3:7

-This fits with what we know about who Hebrews really are.
 It's not about your bloodline, it's about placing your faith in the Messiah and serving him as Scripture teaches.

 Would Paul have bothered bringing this up if he thought we shouldn't keep any of the commandments and were off the hook of being cursed?
-I don't think so, and his phrasing is quite telling...he expects believers to have a question about doing 'part' of the Torah instructions because he expected them to follow the commandments given in the Book of the Covenant, without keeping the Levitical Temple system in effect.
+I don't think so, and his phrasing is quite telling...he expects believers to have a question about doing 'part' of God’s instructions because he expected them to follow the commandments given in the Book of the Covenant, without keeping the Levitical Temple system in effect.
 If it weren't for the Messiah, we would be cursed by not participating in the Levitical system.
 But now we have the Messiah and he set us free from the curse that comes from stopping Temple sacrifices.

 You can't sacrifice enough animals to be declared right.
 The blood of animals does not take away sins (Hebrews 10:4).
-That's not an insult to the Levitical priesthood, merely an admission that Yahusha's blood is superior.
+That's not an insult to the Levitical priesthood, merely an admission that Jesus’s blood is superior.
 And of course we aren't declared right by our works either, but that doesn't mean YHWH doesn't want us to live a certain way.

 Did you know that most of the commandments for how to live were given before the Levitical priesthood was established?
 Instructions on the Sabbath, the set apart times, and clean eating were all spoken of well before the Israelites wandered in the desert.
 Those things aren't annulled or done away with because of the change in the priesthood.
 This sentence shows us that Scripture makes a distinction of the commandments for how to live and the commandments for the Levitical system.
 They are not inextricably linked together.
-This also tells us that the "Two Torahs" are both from Scripture, and Paul is not talking about the oral law (Judaism's man made rules).
+This also tells us that the "Two Laws" are both from Scripture, and Paul is not talking about the oral law (Judaism's man-made rules).

 "...until the Seed should come to those this promise was made to." -Galatians 3:19

 Until the Messiah comes!
 The Levitical sacrifices were made until the Messiah.
 This passage is talking about animal sacrifice and circumcision, but Paul is not saying that the rest of the instructions were just until the Messiah.
-We see the Messiah and his followers (Paul included) keeping the Torah throughout the New Testament.
+We see the Messiah and his followers (Paul included) keeping the commandments throughout the New Testament.

-Yahusha was born under Levitical law. -Galatians 4:4
+Jesus was born under Levitical law. -Galatians 4:4

 Messiah was born when the Levitical system was still in operation, in order to redeem those who were under this priesthood.
 This is both a statement of fact (that the Temple was running when he was born), and a reminder that he comes to us where we are.